finos/symphony-bdk-java/docs/tech/architecture.md

 # BDK Architecture Presentation
 The Symphony BDK for Java is a multi-module library that uses [Gradle](https://gradle.org/) as build system.
 This page will help to clearly understand how the library has been designed.
-This can be also useful for new contributors aiming to provide additional features or implementations.
+This can be also useful for new contributors aiming to provide additional features or implementations or existing APIs.

 ## Architecture Overview
 The following diagram aims to give an overview of the different layers and modules provided by the BDK library.